turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 [ObjectComponents](#objectcomponent) can override [stencil](#stencil) settings for the [material](#materialcomponent).
 In case multiple [ObjectComponents](#objectcomponent) share the same mesh, but some are using different stencil overrides, those could be removed from the instanced batch, so there is some overhead to modifying stencil overrides for objects.

-<i>Tip: to find out more about how instancing is used to batch objects together, take a look at the `RenderMeshes()` function inside [wiRenderer.cpp](../WickedEngine/wiRenderer.cpp)</i>
+<i>Tip: to find out more about how instancing is used to batch objects together, take a look at the `RenderMeshes()` function inside [wi::renderer.cpp](../WickedEngine/wi::renderer.cpp)</i>

 #### Stencil
 If a depth stencil buffer is bound when using [DrawScene()](#drawscene), or [DrawScene_Transparent()](#drawscene_transparent), the stencil buffer will be written.
 The stencil is a 8-bit mask that can be used to achieve different kinds of screen space effects for different objects.
 [MaterialComponents](#materialcomponent) and [ObjectComponents](#objectcomponent) have the ability to set the stencil value that will be rendered.
 The 8-bit stencil value is separated into two parts:
 - The first 4 bits are reseved for engine-specific values, such as to separate skin, sky, common materials from each other. these values are contained in [wiEnums](#wienums) in the `STENCILREF` enum.
 - The last 4 bits are reserved for user stencil values.
 The application can decide what it wants to use these for.

-Please use the `wiRenderer::CombineStencilrefs()` function to specify stencil masks in a future-proof way.
+Please use the `wi::renderer::CombineStencilrefs()` function to specify stencil masks in a future-proof way.

 The [Pipeline States](#pipeline-states) have a `DepthStencilState` type member which will control how the stencil mask is used in the graphics pipeline for any custom rendering effect.
 The functionality is supposed to be equivalent and closely matching of what DirectX 11 provides, so for further information, refer to the [DirectX 11 documentation of Depth Stencil States](https://docs.microsoft.com/en-us/windows/win32/direct3d11/d3d10-graphics-programming-guide-depth-stencil).

 #### Loading Shaders
 While the [GraphicsDevice is responsible of creating shaders and pipeline states](#pipeline-states-and-shaders), loading the shader files themselves are not handled by the graphics device.
-The `wiRenderer::LoadShader(ShaderStage::)` is a helper function that provides this feature.
+The `wi::renderer::LoadShader(ShaderStage::)` is a helper function that provides this feature.
 This is internally loading shaders from a common shader path, that is by default the "../WickedEngine/shaders" directory (relative to the application working directory), so the filename provided to this function must be relative to that path.
-Every system in the engine that loads shaders uses this function to load shaders from the same folder, which makes it very easy to reload shaders on demand with the `wiRenderer::ReloadShaders()` function.
+Every system in the engine that loads shaders uses this function to load shaders from the same folder, which makes it very easy to reload shaders on demand with the `wi::renderer::ReloadShaders()` function.
 This is useful for when the developer modifies a shader and recompiles it, the engine can reload it while the application is running.
-The developer can modify the common shader path with the `wiRenderer::SetShaderPath()` to any path of preference.
-The developer is free to load shaders with a custom loader, from any path too, but the `wiRenderer::ReloadShaders()` functionality might not work in that case for those shaders.
+The developer can modify the common shader path with the `wi::renderer::SetShaderPath()` to any path of preference.
+The developer is free to load shaders with a custom loader, from any path too, but the `wi::renderer::ReloadShaders()` functionality might not work in that case for those shaders.

 #### Debug Draw
-Debug geometry can be rendered by calling the `wiRenderer::DrawDebugWorld()` function and setting up debug geometries, or enabling debug features.
+Debug geometry can be rendered by calling the `wi::renderer::DrawDebugWorld()` function and setting up debug geometries, or enabling debug features.
 The `DrawDebugWorld()` is already called by [RenderPath3D](#renderpath3d), so the developer can simply just worry about configure debug drawing features and add debug geometries and drawing will happen at the right place (if the developer decided to use [RenderPath3D](#renderpath3d) in their application).

 The user provided debug geometry features at present are:
 - `DrawBox()`: provide a transformation matrix and color to render a wireframe box mesh with the desired transformation and color.
 The box will be only rendered for a single frame.